You have to pick and choose what dog training advice, tips and “style” to use for your own dog. Don’t listen to me or anyone else.

 Other than that, my dog has an easier time focusing and learning when I use calm, verbal praise like “gooooood booooy.”

-So you can see, general dog training advice is good, but you really need to consider your individual dog and pick and choose what works for you.
+So … as you can see, general dog training advice is GOOD, but you really need to consider your individual dog and pick and choose what works for you.

 Don’t worry what others tell you is “right.”
 It might be right for their dog, but not necessarily yours.

-That goes for everything I say on my blog too.
+That goes for everything I say on this blog too.

 Every dog is different.